to all folks interested in the Kalamazoo Academy of Rock

 Private lessons: We are very excited about the quality of teacher we are able to provide!

-- On guitar we have Micaela Kingslight, Nate Heymoss and Adam Main.
+- On guitar we have Micaela Kingslight and Nate Heymoss.
 Micaela leads her own band, FlyPaper, and plays her music all over the country.
 Flypaper has done national tours summer '11-'13.
 She’s also an experienced teacher.
 Nate's been a teacher since 2003 and is a founding member of the nationally touring band Funktion.
-His current band is Top Heavy.
-Adam’s been a well known and respected musician for many years in Kalamazoo.
-He’s very experienced with the electric and acoustic guitar and has played in several popular area bands.
-He’s also taught extensively and has written his own guitar method book.
+His current band is The Mainstays.
+Nate also directs the Tuesday Night Band and the Workshop Band.

 - Joe Chamberlin teaches bass.
 Joe is also in FlyPaper and has been a teacher and bassist in Indiana and Michigan for 15 yrs.